Make the most of your winter break

 If you have further questions regarding housing during Winter Session, contact the Residence Life at firstname.lastname@example.org or 419-372-2011.

-For a full list of dining locations and their hours of operation during Winter Session, visit the Dining Services website.
+A full list of dining locations and their hours of operation during Winter Session will be available at a later date on the Dining Services website.

 All offices and services on the BGSU Firelands Campus will be open from 8 a.m. to 5 p.m., Monday through Friday, during winter session.